markup-theme/markup-theme/docs/md/_sources/md.md.txt

 ### Code Strings

-Use a single backtick at the beginning and end of a code string to apply inline code block formatting: `example`.
+Use a single backtick at the beginning and end of a code string to apply inline code block formatting.